Romania travel guide

 4. Iași, Romania

-Iași, the city of romance.
-Famous for its romantic parks and vibrant culture, this city is located in the historical region of Moldavia, in northeastern Romania.
-The symbol of the city is by far the Palace of Culture, which is also known as the Moldova National Museum Complex, hosting the Art Museum, Moldavia's History Museum, the Ethnographic Museum of Moldavia, and the Science and Technology Museum.
-Iasi is home to the oldest Romanian university, Alexandru Ioan Cuza University, and to the first engineering school, Gheorghe Asachi Technical University.
+Iași, the city of romance, is a must-visit destination for those interested in a Romania travel destination.
+Located in the historical region of Moldavia in northeastern Romania, Iași is renowned for its romantic parks and vibrant cultural scene.
+A key highlight of Iași tourism is the Palace of Culture, also known as the Moldova National Museum Complex, which houses the Art Museum, Moldavia's History Museum, the Ethnographic Museum of Moldavia, and the Science and Technology Museum.
+Home to the oldest Romanian university, Alexandru Ioan Cuza University, and the first engineering school, Gheorghe Asachi Technical University, Iași holds a significant place in Romania's educational landscape.

 Iasi is one of the major cities in Romania.
 The city also has been the capital city of the United Principalities of Moldavia and Wallachia from 1859 to 1862, and the capital city of Romania from 1916 to 1918.